ZacharyDangelo/TheCrabTax/README.md

 The code in this github repo can be used by runing __main__.py and then going to 127.0.0.1:5000 If you plan to deploy this code however, you will not want to run the application in this way.

-My recomendation is to use <a href="https://help.pythonanywhere.com/pages/Flask/">PythonAnywhere</a>
+My recommendation is to use <a href="https://help.pythonanywhere.com/pages/Flask/">PythonAnywhere</a>